iremkapucuoglu/p4b-website/content/en/posts/2022-12-31-map4citizens.md

 ## Map4Citizens

-In partnership with the [TUM Chair of Urban Structure and Transport Planning](https://www.mos.ed.tum.de/sv/startseite/ "TUM Chair of Urban Structure and Transport Planning") and [Humankind](https://www.humankind.city/ "Humankind"), we're happy to announce the release of the Beta Version of a new application: [Map4Citizens](https://citizens.plan4better.de/ "Try it out!").
+In partnership with the [TUM Chair of Urban Structure and Transport Planning](https://www.mos.ed.tum.de/sv/startseite/ "TUM Chair of Urban Structure and Transport Planning") and [Humankind](https://www.humankind.city/ "Humankind"), we're happy to announce the release of the beta-version of a new application: [Map4Citizens](https://citizens.plan4better.de/ "Try it out!").

 Map4Citizens is supported by [EIT Urban Mobility](https://www.eiturbanmobility.eu/), an initiative of the European Institute of Innovation & Technology (EIT), a body of the European Union.